How Money Disappears

 Summary

 Negative interest rates are but the latest monetary virus, sown by central banks in the early 2010s.
-Commercial banks were the first to be hit by the bug, and have remained the primary carriers of this contagion ever since.
-The virus’s gradual spread has meant it has been slow to reveal its full destructive potential.
-That said, its transmission accelerated in 2019, and the disorder has been impacting an ever-growing number of savers.
 Negative nominal interest rates make no economic sense – why would anyone consent in advance to losing some of their own money?
 Cash, unaffected by negative interest rates, is the final line of defence against this scourge.
-This is why it is crucial to keep as many people as possible immune by keeping our own cash in our own hands.
 This does not, however, mean we should promote only banknotes and roll back the recent advances made by the banking system.
 On the contrary: there’s no reason not to use the whole range of innovative payment technologies.
-The underlying issue, though, is that no alternative asset can come close to cash for liquidity and security.
-Not even central banks’ digital currencies (CBDCs) offer a substitute.
-Put simply, digital assets do not guarantee nominal stability as not even the central banks themselves are certain that CBDCs are a complement to physical banknotes.
+But, digital assets do not guarantee nominal stability.
 If banknotes are not used by a majority of people, they will inevitably disappear due to the negative network effect.
 Their departure would eliminate the final bulwark against central bankers’ unrestrained technocratic absolutism and destructive negative interest rates, which deprive our money, incomes, and assets of their nominal value.
 More…

-Key words: negative nominal interest rates, monetary policy without constraint, cashless society.
+Key words: nominal stable money, negative nominal interest rates, monetary policy without constraint, cashless society.

 CBDC: Currency or Platform?